Department of Corrections - Incentive Training

 This 24-hour class will be presented as a seminar that encourages the discussion of insights and ideas from all participants.
 Topics will be related to the impact of family, religion, government, prejudice, and social equity (race, bias, prejudice), physical and mental lifestyle health issues, deviant behavior and crime, marriage, family, government and politics on behavior.

-In this 24-hour course, we will study the patterns of emotion, cognition, and behavior that may be signs of distress or impairment of mental health conditions.
+In this 24-hour class, we will study the patterns of emotion, cognition, and behavior that may be signs of distress or impairment of mental health conditions.
 Behavior, emotion, or thinking that may create problems in a person's life or is disruptive to self or other people, may be termed as "abnormal" behavior.
 If so, the behavior may require some type of psychological diagnosis and mental health intervention.

-In this 24-hour course, participants will learn effective communication skills in both writing and speaking.
+In this 24-hour class, participants will learn effective communication skills in both writing and speaking.
 Conciseness, tone, and correct grammar will be the focus in emails, reports, letters, and memos.
 Recent changes in writing, driven by technology and social media, will also be addressed.
 In the final sessions, oral communication skills will be taught, including listening, clear speaking, body language, credibility, and professionalism.